Complete Timeline: When You'll See Collagen Results

 Hair & Nail Benefits

 Stronger nails and healthier hair could potentially be seen as early as two to four weeks in some people.
-It really depends though, and could take much longer in others (7).
+It really depends, though, and could take much longer in others (7).

-For example, those with really brittle nails could take up to 6 months see see major improvements (7).
+For example, those with really brittle nails could take up to 6 months to see major improvements (7).
 If your nails are only a little on the brittle side, then it may not take as long.

 Age Factors